mabamano/CVPro_Competition_Kit_V2/README.md

 Once the setup is complete, select and upload the test code of your choice to your ESP32 board.

 ### CVPRO Competition Kit: Installation and Setup Guide (Mac)
-1. Download the Source Code
+1. Download the Source Code.
     1. Navigate to CVPro Competition Kit GitHub Repository.
     2. Download the repository as a ZIP file.
     3. Extract the contents of the ZIP file to your Home directory (e.g., $HOME).
-2. Launch the Application
+2. Launch the Application.
     1. Open a terminal window.
-    2. Navigate to the extracted folder and launch the application using one of the following commands:or **./cvpro.zsh**
+    2. Navigate to the extracted folder and launch the application using one of the following commands:
-        **source cvpro.zsh**
+        **./cvpro.zsh** or **source cvpro.zsh**
     3. No security dialogs will appear.
-3. Library Installation
+3. Library Installation.
     1. The CVPRO terminal opens with the title "CVPRO Competition Kit".
     2. The terminal will begin installing the necessary libraries for the application.
     3. Wait for the installation to complete.
 The terminal will automatically redirect you to the test codes folder once the process finishes.
-4. Setup for Arduino Users
+4. Setup for Arduino Users.
     1. Follow these steps to install the ESP32 boards:
     2. Open the Arduino IDE.
     3. Go to Arduino > Preferences.